inmo-jang/rain_ros/README.md

         rosrun ur_driver gazebo_teleop_key.py

-Or you may control the position of the end effector by:
+Or you may control the position/orientation of the end effector by:

         rosrun ur_driver gazebo_teleop_key_xyz.py